RodolfoBonis/microdetect/docs/en/annotation_guide.md

 - YOLO ↔ COCO
 - YOLO ↔ CSV

+These conversions can be useful when integrating with other tools or frameworks that require different annotation formats.

 ### Backing Up Annotations

 It's recommended to regularly back up your annotation files: